Duj11/music-player/README.md

 - JavaScript

 ## The Process
-- The site was intended for users to be able to listen to their favorite albums with no distractions whatsoever; mimiking what it would be like to listen to albums on a vinyl record player.
+- The site was intended for users to be able to listen to their favorite albums with no distractions; mimiking what it would be like to listen to albums on a vinyl record player.
 - Once a user imports their songs, using the [jsmediatags](https://github.com/aadsm/jsmediatags) library, relevant meta-data gets obtained.
-Using such data, external information about the track gets fetched from [last.fm](https://www.last.fm).
+Using such data, external information about the track(s) gets fetched from [last.fm](https://www.last.fm).
 - Afterwards, the fetched metadata along with the imported file, now converted to a blob file, gets stored into an object, pushed into an array, and finally saved on the indexed db.

 # Live Demo